brson/rust-chamber/README.md

 to find chambers, as well as the normal rustc search paths.
 The search path can be augmented with `-L`.

-The Rust Standard Library itself is a chamber:
+The Rust Standard Library itself is a chamber.
+This is equivalent to the default rustc behavior plus Chamber's blacklist plugin:

 ```
 target/chamber breakme.rs --sysroot=/usr/local --chamber std